Full House (The Dooleys album): Overview

-This was the group's third studio album and featured the singles "Love Patrol", "Body Language" and "In a Riddle".
-As well as this, top 10 hit "Chosen Few" was added to the album, despite it being featured on the group's previous album, The Chosen Few.
-In fact, most of the previous album's songs appeared on this 16-track collection.
+Full House was the group's third studio album and featured the singles "Love Patrol" (UK #29), "Body Language" (UK #46) and "In a Riddle".
+The 1979 top 10 hit "Chosen Few" was added to the album, despite it being featured on the group's previous album, The Chosen Few.
+In fact, nine of the previous album's eleven songs appeared on this sixteen-track collection.
 This cost-cutting measure was a disappointment to fans expecting an album of new songs.
 However, seven of the tracks were new, although these included the three already-released singles and some cover versions.
-The only two completely new and original songs out of the 16 were "I Spy" - a song written by the group themselves and one that had been released as a single in Japan - and "Meet Me Halfway".
+The only two completely new and original songs out of the sixteen were "I Spy" - a song written by the group themselves and one that had been released as a single in Japan - and "Meet Me Halfway".
 As well as this, the previously released track "Whispers" was included here in a newly recorded version (although had appeared as a B-side to "Body Language").

-The album's chart position was marginally improved on the previous album, reaching No.54 (two places higher), but "Body Language" was their last regular hit single.
+The album's peak chart position marginally improved on the previous album, reaching No.54 (two places higher), but "Love Patrol" (released over six months before the album) would be their last Top 40 hit and their final appearance on Top of the Pops in March 1980.
 In Japan however, their success continued with "Body Language" becoming their second number one.
 Another album was released there around this time titled Pop Fantasia, which while including some tracks recycled from here and from B-sides, it featured four tracks never released in the UK: "Only the Music's Changed" (also released as a single), "How Am I Ever Gonna Live it Down", "Situation Vacant" and "A Little Bit Special".

 In May 2013 Full House was released on Compact disc for the first time by Cherry Red Records.
-This was in a double-pack with the group's follow-up album, Secrets.
-This included a number of bonus tracks including three B-side-only songs from this period.
+This was in a double-pack with the group's 1981 album, Secrets.
+The release included a number of bonus tracks including three B-side-only songs from this period.
 The second disc featured three of the four Japan-only tracks.
 (Only "Situation Vacation" was not included on the CD.)